RAF Centre of Aviation Medicine

-The RAF Centre of Aviation Medicine (RAF CAM) is a medical organisation run by the Royal Air Force and based at RAF Henlow in Bedfordshire.
-It is the main organisation conducting aviation medicine research in the UK.
+The RAF Centre of Aerospace Medicine (RAF CAM) is a medical organisation run by the Royal Air Force and based at RAF Henlow in Bedfordshire.
+It is the main organisation conducting aerospace medicine research in the UK.

 History

 Formation

 The centre was formed on 1 December 1998 as a result of the merger of the School of Aviation Medicine based at Farnborough in Hampshire and the Aviation Medicine Training Centre based at RAF North Luffenham in Rutland.

 The centre's predecessor was the RAF Institute of Aviation Medicine (RAF IAM), which closed in 1994.

 Expansion

 The RAF Medical Board and RAF Institute of Health moved from RAF Halton in Buckinghamshire to the centre on 1 June 2000, becoming the Occupation and Environmental Medicine Wing.

 It was formerly part of RAF Personnel and Training Command, becoming part of RAF Air Command in 2007.

 In April 2022, the centre retired its two BAE Systems Hawk T1 which were based at MOD Boscombe Down in Wiltshire.
 The aircraft were used for trials by the centre's Aviation Medicine Flight.
 The flight moved to RAF Waddington to continue its work using Hawks operated by the Red Arrows.